cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_hcr-student.md

 -   Think carefully about the ingredients and processes.
 Check the OED (*Oxford English Dictionary*) for the early modern meanings of familiar and unfamiliar terms (for a familiar term that has a different meaning in an earlier period, see “biscuits”).
-The OED is available through Clio.
+NB.
+The OED requires a subscription.
+Check if your institution or local library has one.

 -   Are these ingredients comparable to modern ingredients?
 How are they similar or different?
 What about their purity?
 Were they unusual